-“The Aquarium of the World,” are the words that the Jacques Cousteau used to describe the Sea of Cortez.
+Jacques Cousteau described the Sea of Cortez as “the aquarium of the world.”
 It is said that eons ago, back when the Earth and Continents were still taking their shape, the edge of Mexico split from the mainland to form the Gulf of California and the Baja Peninsula.
 This allowed the Pacific Ocean to rush into the gap and create the Sea of Cortez, or as some call it, Mother Nature’s own fish trap.
-Hundreds of varieties of fish and mammals found their way into this “trap” and either stayed in its warm shallow waters or ventured down into the cool bottom of the two mile deep San Andreas Fault.
+Hundreds of varieties of fish and mammals found their way into this “trap” and either stayed in the warm shallow waters or ventured down into the cool two mile-deep San Andreas Fault.
 For millenniums, the Colorado River has been dragging its rich minerals and nutrients into the Sea of Cortez, aiding the living species to thrive in these waters.
-In the months of January through March, Gray whales make their yearly migration from Alaska to give birth to their young in the shallow and warms waters of the Sea of Cortez.

 Cabo San Lucas

-Also just known as “Cabo,” is a tourist friendly town located on the tip of the Baja California peninsula that’s full of entertainment for every age and liking.
-You will find the Sea of Cortez and the Pacific Ocean meeting at Land’s End and the beautiful rock formations that create the famous Cabo arch.
-Cabo San Lucas has the liveliest beach in the Los Cabos area, an impressive marina and countless restaurants and bars that keep the town alive day and night.
+This tourist friendly town, also just known as “Cabo,” is located on the tip of the Baja California peninsula and is full of entertainment for every age and liking.
+The Sea of Cortez and the Pacific Ocean meet at Land’s End, where you can observe the beautiful rock formations and the famous Cabo Arch.
+In Cabo San Lucas you can find Medano Beach (the liveliest beach in the Los Cabos area), an impressive marina and countless restaurants and bars that keep the town alive day and night.

-A 40 km highway that connects Cabo San Lucas and San José del Cabo (about a 25 minute drive).
+The corridor is the 40 KM highway that connects Cabo San Lucas and San José del Cabo (about a 20 minute drive).
 Along this road you can find various hotels, luxury ocean front homes, championship golf courses and beautiful views.
-Have your camera ready to snap some photos of the beautiful beaches and make a roadside stop at the Cabo Real arroyo for a refreshing coco frío (cold coconut).
+Have your camera ready and make a roadside stop at the Costa Azul view-point for photo opportunities and a refreshing coco frío (cold coconut).

-Walking around San José will be more of a traditional Mexican town experience than Cabo San Lucas.
+Walking around downtown San José will allow you to experience a traditional Mexican town.
 You will find yourself surrounded by colorful buildings and quaint cobblestone streets that lead to the town’s picturesque zócalo (main plaza).
-Over the years, San José has become an artistic and cultural centre with numerous fine art galleries in its downtown art district.
-From November through June the popular Art Walk takes place every Thursday evening where the galleries welcome guests sip some wine while they view their exhibits, however, the galleries are open year-round.
-San José del Cabo’s historical downtown also offers world-class restaurants from Mexican gourmet cuisine to authentic Thai food.
-San José has a beautiful beach where you can take a horseback ride and explore the estuary that is home to many different bird species.
+Over the years, San José has become an artistic and cultural center with numerous fine art galleries in its downtown art district, as well as world-class restaurants.
+San José has a beautiful beach where you can take a horseback ride to explore the estuary that is home to many different bird species.

-Located on the Pacific Ocean side, Todos Santos is an oasis where artists and surfers flock to enjoy the culture and excellent surf.
-Home to the famous Hotel California, this charming town offers great restaurants and a cooler climate than Cabo San Lucas and San José due to the Pacific’s breezes.
+Located on the Pacific Ocean side of the peninsula, Todos Santos is an oasis where artists and surfers flock to enjoy the culture and excellent surf.
+Home to the famous Hotel California, this charming town offers great restaurants and a cooler climate than Cabo San Lucas and San José due to the breezes coming from the Pacific Ocean.

-La Paz is the capital of the state of Baja California Sur and is known for its warm people and beautiful beaches.
-This authentic Mexican city (as well as the general south Baja region) has been rated as one of the safest in Mexico and still maintains the small town feel that is very welcoming for tourists.
+La Paz is the capital of the State of Baja California Sur and is known for its warm people and pristine beaches.
+This authentic Mexican city (as well as the general southern Baja region) has been rated as one of the safest in Mexico and still maintains the small town feel that is very welcoming for tourists.
 La Paz is a departure point for tours and charters to the stunning Espiritu Santo Island as well as whale watching excursions.
-Stroll down the colorful malecón (boardwalk), walk hundreds of feet in waist high water at Balandra beach or have a fine dining experience; La Paz has a lot to offer. *
+Stroll down the colorful malecón (boardwalk), walk hundreds of feet into waist-highwater at Balandra Beach, or enjoy a fine dining experience; La Paz has a lot to offer!